 The preparation of our consolidated financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions affecting the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of our financial statements, and the reported amounts of revenues and expenses during the reporting period.
-For a detailed discussion of the accounting policies we apply that are considered to involve a higher degree of judgment in their application refer to Critical Accounting Policies and Estimates showing under "Item 5.A.
-Operating Results."
+The following is a discussion of the accounting estimates we apply that are considered to involve a higher degree of estimation uncertainty.
+For details of all our material accounting policies, see "Note 2: Accounting Policies" to our consolidated financial statements.